engine-programming/engine-programming.github.io/content/_index.md

 # 4. Computer Architecture and Performance

+## General

 The [*Performance-Aware Programming* Series](https://www.computerenhance.com/p/welcome-to-the-performance-aware) by Casey Muratori teaches the basics.

 The book [*Computer Systems: A Programmer's Perspective*](http://csapp.cs.cmu.edu/) by Randal E. Bryant and David R. O'Hallaron also covers the fundamentals.
 Additionally, it introduces systems programming on Linux.
 Most game programming is done on Windows, but the concepts covered in the book are fundamental enough to carry over.
 It requires Linux for doing some of the labs.

+A reference for the performance characteristics of x86 instructions is [uops.info](https://uops.info/).

+A reference for intrinsics is the [Intel Intrinsics Guide](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html).

+A tool to see the floating point representation of a number is [Float Exposed](https://float.exposed/).

+## Advanced Computer Architecture

-Knowing these basics well is enough as a beginning generalist engine programmer.
-Though if you want to specialize in optimization, *Computer Architecture: A Quantitative Approach* by John L. Hennessy and David A. Patterson is a good starting point to dig deeper.
+Knowing the basics well is enough as a beginning generalist engine programmer.
+Though if you want to specialize in optimization, *Computer Architecture: A Quantitative Approach* by John L. Hennessy and David A. Patterson gives a lot more details about the way hardware works.

+## Assembly

+It is important to know how to read assembly, but not necessarily to write it yourself.
+One of the main uses is to verify that the compiler did what you expect with your code, for example in terms of optimization.

+[Compiler Explorer](https://godbolt.org/) is a tool that lets you see the assembly that various compilers produce from your code snippets.
+You can learn a lot just by playing with it.

+The incomplete [*Applied Reverse Engineering*](https://revers.engineering/applied-reverse-engineering-series/) series by Daax Rynd currently covers the basics.

+The book [*Reverse Engineering for Beginners*](https://beginners.re/) by Dennis Yurichev is more complete.

+For an online reference, you can use [www.felixcloutier.com/x86/](https://www.felixcloutier.com/x86/).

+## Data-Oriented Design

 A programming approach often adopted in engine programming is known as data-oriented design.
 It aims at increasing performance by organizing programs to take advantage of the way that modern CPUs work, in particular with respect to caching.
 This approach is introduced in:
 * [*Efficiency with Algorithms, Performance with Data Structures*](https://www.youtube.com/watch?v=fHNmRkzxHWs) by Chandler Carruth.